ucrcsedept/course-support/learning_modules/containers/podman-setup/Student_Instructions-OS.md

 > **_Quick_Tip:_** You can increase/decrease the font of the terminal by pressing command + at the same time or command - at the same time

-You can check if podman is installed by running this command in your terminal (which just means typing the following command in terminal), which should give you the podman version that you installed:
+You can check if podman is installed by running this command in your terminal (which just means typing the following command in terminal).
 ```
 podman -v
 ```

-This command should give you something like this:
+This command will display the podman version that you have installed.
+This output should be something like this:

 </br>